MelanieBott2691/13-Express-Friend_Finder/README.md

 Express is used to handle routing.
 App is deployed to Heroku so other users can fill it out.

-* This is a demo version to compare to my application. [this demo version of the site](https://friend-finder-fsf.herokuapp.com/).
+* This is a demo version to compare to my application. [this is a demo version of what this site is similar to](https://friend-finder-fsf.herokuapp.com/).

 ### To Begin
-* A folder called `FriendFinder` is organized with directories that matches the following:
+* A folder called `13-Express-Friend_Finder` is organized with directories that match the following:

   ```
-  FriendFinder
+  Friend_Finder
     - .gitignore
     - app
       - data